vincentntang/vincentntang.com/content/posts/20220427-jeff-phase1/index.md

 ![workout](./img/power1.jpg)

-Here's my review on Jeff Nippards Powerbuilding Phase 1 review.
+Here's my review on [Jeff Nippards Powerbuilding Phase 1 review](https://shop.jeffnippard.com/product/the-powerbuilding-system/)

 I started this program in December of 2021, and ended it at the end of March 2022.
+I did this entirely on a cut.

-Jeff's powerbuilding phase 1 has a 50/50 concentration on hypertrophy and strength training, and I did this program entirely on a cut.
+Jeff's powerbuilding phase 1 has a 50/50 concentration on hypertrophy and strength training.
 I did the 4x/week program and saw really good results.
 Before I was running the reddit's metadallica PPLPPL program, and didn't seem to get to where I wanted

 Here's the results I made following this Jeff's program: